jbeard4/SCION/README.md

 Registers a callback to receive notification of state changes, as described above.

+Each `onEntry`, `onExit` and `onTransition` callback is optional - if the property is not present, it will be ignored.

+Furthermore, for the `onTransition` callback, argument `targetStateIds` will be `null` for targetless transitions, rather than, e.g. an empty array.

 # Usage in Browser

 Add the following script tags to your web page: